siyul-park/uniflow/README.md

   code: pong
 ```

-To run the workflow, use the following command:
+To execute the workflow, use the following command:

 ```sh
 uniflow start --from-nodes example/ping.yaml